-Now that we’ve sewn some simple oilcloth projects, let’s tackle a complicated one…like recovering a chair or barstool.
+Now that we’ve sewn some simple oilcloth projects, let’s tackle a complicated one…like an oilcloth chair cover.
 In fact, my chair-covering project is what spawned the idea for our Don’t Fear the Fabric series.
 I knew I wanted to share the finished chairs with you.
 But rather than just sharing one post, it seemed better to do a series of posts and projects….so you can ease your way into a new textile.

 So about 5 years ago I made these oilcloth covers for my chairs/barstools.

 And they were fantastic and held up great for 4 years! (till the fabric got a small tear and baby Clara started tugging at it)

 So it was time to make new covers.

 And I knew I wanted to use oilcloth again because the fabric is waterproof! and can be wiped clean…..which is priceless with little kids in the house.
 And I love having a comfy stool to sit on when I’m sitting at the bar…..which makes oilcloth the perfect fabric choice.

 When we moved to our new house in February I bought more stools.

 And I asked for your input on my fabric selection, so I could make covers for all 6 chairs:

 Some of you felt very strongly in one direction or another.